Aligning your QA strategy across multiple teams, suppliers, platforms and processes is difficult but non-technical integration is key.

 Do not underestimate the value of effective defect management across multiple streams of activity.
 Consolidate defect management SLA’s, and co-ordinate defects across all teams.
 For external teams agree how defect information will be logged, how defect details (screenshots, logs) will be shared, and agree the SLA’s associated with both investigation analysis, and resolution.
 It is also key to agree terminology so that when teams discuss a Severity One defect, everyone understands the meaning of this.
 Defect Managements can only work well when effective release controls are in place.
 Agree that all releases are defined in a release note, containing a standard set of details across delivering parties.
 These help teams understand the impact of the changes/fixes, and articulate the risks associated with any release.

-Above all else collaboration, open communication, and transparency are the key to successful complex deliveries across multiple suppliers, teams, geographical locations, and timezones.
+Above all else collaboration, open communication, and transparency are the key to successful complex deliveries.
+Whether that be across multiple suppliers, teams, geographical locations, and timezones.